FUNNYDMAN/nasm-assembly-examples/radare-cheat-sheet.md

 10) w - write something to somewhere
 11) /m [magicfile]: Search magic number headers with libmagic
 12) wt[a] file [size] Write 'size' bytes in current block to 'file'

+13)
+By default radare is searching in dbg.map which is the current memory map.
+Therefore, we want it to search in all memory maps so we need to configure it:

+e search.in = dbg.maps

+search command: / SomeString
+see search hist hit: fs
+repeat last search command: //